scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 layout: distill
 title: Rethinking the Diffusion Model from a Langevin Perspective
 description: >
-  Diffusion models are typically introduced through fragmented perspectives involving VAEs, score matching, or flow matching, with dense, technically demanding mathematical derivations.
-This article presents a fresh Langevin perspective on the core theory of diffusion models, offering a simpler, cleaner, and more intuitive approach to the following questions:
+  Diffusion models are often introduced from fragmented perspectives, such as VAEs, score matching, or flow matching, accompanied by dense and technically demanding mathematical derivations that can take a long time to grasp.
+This article offers a fresh Langevin perspective on the core theory of diffusion models, presenting a simpler, clearer, and more intuitive approach to the following questions:
-  1. Why are diffusion models more than just VAEs?
+  1. How does the reverse process invert the forward process to generate data from pure noise?
-  2. What is the difference between ODE and SDE framework?
+  2. How can ODE-based and SDE-based diffusion models be unified under a single framework?
-  3. How can VAE, Score Matching, and Flow Matching be unified under Maximum Likelihood?
+  3. Why are diffusion models theoretically superior to VAEs?
-  4. Why should neural networks model score functions (or their variants), and how can we generalize to discrete diffusion models where score functions don't exist?
+  4. How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?
-  We demonstrate that the Langevin perspective provides strong pedagogical value for both learners and experienced researchers seeking deeper intuition.
+  We demonstrate that the Langevin perspective offers clear and straightforward answers to these questions, providing a comprehensive understanding of diffusion model theory in just a few hours.
+This approach has strong pedagogical value for both learners and experienced researchers seeking deeper intuition.
 date: 2026-04-27
 future: true
 htmlwidgets: true